Navdevl/prathipablog/exampleSite/content/post/embracing-discomfort.md

-+++
+---
-author = "Prathipa"
+author: "Prathipa"
+title: "Embracing Discomfort and Finding Happiness: Lessons from 'The Courage to Be Disliked'"
+date: "2024-02-01"
-title = "Embracing Discomfort and Finding Happiness: Lessons from 'The Courage to Be Disliked'" date = "2024-02-01" description = "As someone conscious about being disliked, especially by those I respect or look up to, this book, 'The Courage to Be Disliked' by Ichiro Kishimi and Fumitake Koga resonated with me on a personal level, addressing the very anxieties that have, at times, clouded my sense of well-being.
-This book is based on the teachings of Alfred Adler, a renowned Austrian psychotherapist." categories = [
+description: "As someone conscious about being disliked, especially by those I respect or look up to, this book, 'The Courage to Be Disliked' by Ichiro Kishimi and Fumitake Koga resonated with me on a personal level, addressing the very anxieties that have, at times, clouded my sense of well-being.
+This book is based on the teachings of Alfred Adler, a renowned Austrian psychotherapist."
+image: "courage.jpeg"
+categories:
-    "Book"
+    - "Book"
-]
-tags = [
-    "Book Review", 'Personal Development', "Happiness", "Self-Improvement" ] image = "courage.jpeg"
-+++
+tags:
+    - "Book Review"
+    - "Personal Development"
+    - "Happiness"
+    - "Self-Improvement"
+---

 ## Navigating Emotional Weight and Anxieties